 - Purchase the complete Expat Arrivals Munich Guide (PDF)

 Expats shouldn't have any problems getting around in Munich.
-The city features a sophisticated public transport network and prides itself on a well-planned web of roads and highways (Autobahns) that make travelling smooth and easy.
+The city features a sophisticated public transport network and prides itself on a well-planned web of roads and highways (Autobahns) that make navigating the city smooth and easy.

-That said, there constantly seems to be road maintenance, and travelling by car can sometimes be a test of patience, especially during peak congestion.
+That said, there seems to be constant road maintenance, and travelling by car can sometimes be a test of patience, especially during peak congestion.

 Public transport in Munich

-Munich has an integrated public transport system that's made up of buses, trams, and U-Bahn and S-Bahn trains – so expats living in the city are spoilt for choice.
+Munich has an integrated public transport system that consists of buses, trams, and U-Bahn and S-Bahn trains – so expats living in the city are spoilt for choice.
 While all public transport services in Munich are relatively efficient, they can be distinguished by their speed and accessibility.

 The local transport authority Münchner Verkehrs- und Tarifverbund (MVV) operates an integrated ticketing system that covers all modes of transport.
 There are various ticketing options that include single tickets, group tickets and daily, weekly and monthly passes.
 Ticket prices depend on how far commuters need to travel, and they can be bought at any U-Bahn or S-Bahn station and various other outlets.